Morgan State University: 21st century

 In the 21st century, the university has seen the construction of a new student union, two dedicated parking garages, the Earl S. Richardson Library, the Dixon Research Center, the Communications Building, and the Center for the Built Environment and Infrastructure Studies.

 The Carl J. Murphy Fine Arts Center is also the home of the James E. Lewis Museum of Art.
 In September 2012, Morgan State opened the Center for the Built Environment and Infrastructure Studies (CBEIS) which houses the School of Architecture and Planning, School of Transportation Studies, and the School of Engineering.

 In 2020, MacKenzie Scott donated $40 million to Morgan State.
 The following year, Calvin E. Tyler Jr. donated $20 million to endow scholarships.
 In 2025, MacKenzie Scott donated an additional $63 million to Morgan State, the largest donation in the history of the institution.

+The National Trust for Historic Preservation has designated Morgan State University as a National Treasure, the only such honor for a college or university campus in the United States.
+The neighboring Morgan Park Historic District was listed on the National Register of Historic Places in 2020.